Why is Consistent Quality Important?

 Customers demand consistency and quality — they need it to make informed purchase decisions.
 Why is Consistent Quality Important?
 Learn why consistent quality is important to the future of your business.

 For example: Let’s say you run a restaurant.
 At your restaurant, you have a different chef every day.
 Each chef makes the menu according to their preferences.

-Consistency and Quality
+What Does Consistency and Quality Entail?

-What does consistency and quality entail?
 Well, consistency with quality means value, and value means happy customers.
 Happy customers will return, and they’ll tell their friends. who will tell their friends, and they’ll grow your business.

 You can do something about this!
 Work towards improving consistency in your work first.
 Good management looks ahead, plans for the future, defines the “product”, and develops measurable objectives, active job descriptions, and clearly defined policies and procedures.

 Quality management works toward delivering a consistent product, inside and out.
 Unless everyone in your business is doing everything they can to deliver a consistent product internally, you won’t see consistency in your finished products.

 Developing procedures and instituting management by procedures will help your organization develop consistency and quality will follow.
 Be a leader and deliver consistent products consistently.
 If you deliver high quality consistently, everything else takes care of itself.